enzomtpYT/PawsomeVencordInstaller/README.md

 ### Linux

-**PLEASE MAKE SURE YOU HAVE ANY OTHER VERSION OF VENCORD REMOVED BEFORE INSTALLING PAWESOME, IT CAN CAUSE SOFT CRASHES, IF YOUR DISCORD DOESNT START REINSTALL IT THEN INSTALL PAWESOME AGAIN**
+**PLEASE MAKE SURE YOU HAVE ANY OTHER VERSION OF VENCORD REMOVED BEFORE INSTALLING PAWSOME, IT CAN CAUSE SOFT CRASHES, IF YOUR DISCORD DOESNT START REINSTALL IT THEN INSTALL PAWSOME AGAIN**
 (this is unconfirmed as it has only happened once so far, but I put it here incase you get the issue)

 Run the following command in your terminal and follow along with the instructions/prompts